Labirintami/doc/docs/sidebar/work_with_sidebar.md

-Work with Sidebar
 ---
-sidebar_label:
+sidebar_label: Work with Sidebar
-title:
+title: Work with Sidebar
 ---

 Adding a tooltip to a control